Autoscaler/autoscaler/README.md

 ## Configuration

- The configuration source for this module is `RabbitWorkloadAnalyserConfiguration`.
+ The configuration source for this module is [RabbitWorkloadAnalyserConfiguration](https://github.hpe.com/caf/autoscale-container/blob/develop/example-configs/cfg_autoscaler_marathon_RabbitWorkloadAnalyserConfiguration).
 The following configuration options are
  present:

  - rabbitManagementEndpoint: a valid URL that is the HTTP endpoint of the